sheelis/smart-farm/README.md

 # Smart farm

-IoT System that allows live monitoring, storing, analyizing of current weather (e.g. wind speed) and deployed system status (e.g. battery charge) and predictions to achieve custom set goals by the user (e.g. use electric power more efficiently).
+IoT System that allows live monitoring, storing, analyzing of current weather (e.g. wind speed) and deployed system status (e.g. battery charge) and predictions to achieve custom set goals by the user (e.g. use electric power more efficiently).

 The main idea is to have a locally run IoT dashboard to easily add and control your IoT devices.